reallyasi9/riddlers/numismatic-numerology/README.md

 The combination generation code comes from a modified version of [https://github.com/notnil/combos], released under the MIT license.
 It is in turn an implementation of the algorithm described at [http://en.wikipedia.org/wiki/Combination].

-The coin-making problem's solution is described in detail at [https://en.wikipedia.org/wiki/Change-making_problem#Methods_of_solving].
+The coin-making problem's solution is described in detail at [https://en.wikipedia.org/wiki/Change-making_problem#Methods_of_solving], and the solutions to this particular problem have already been published at [https://doi.org/10.1007/BF02984830].